Build and Execution Environment (BEE): an Encapsulated Environment Enabling HPC Applications Running Everywhere

 \section{Conclusions}

 In this work, we first discussed several workflow and productivity problems that current HPC users are facing.
-Then, we analyzed the potential of integrating commonly used Docker container technology into the existing HPC systems to build a consistent container environment for HPC users.
-Following this goal, we proposed several requirements that a successful containerized HPC framework should achieve and we designed a Docker container-enabled HPC framework, \texttt{BEE}, and a universal backend for HPC systems, \texttt{BEE-VM}. \texttt{BEE} satisfies all the requirements we set and also allows users to use the compute resources of both existing HPC systems and cloud computing systems with little extra configuration.
-Experiments show that \texttt{BEE-VM} can achieve comparable storage I/O performance and computing capability.
-Finally, a case study on a widely used VPIC simulation tool was tested on BEE and native HPC systems for performance comparison.
+Then, we analyzed the potential of integrating commonly used Linux container technology into the existing HPC systems to build a consistent container environment for HPC users.
+Following this goal, we proposed a container-enabled framework, \texttt{BEE}, and four \texttt{BEE backends} for HPC and cloud systems that allow users to use the compute resources of both HPC systems and cloud computing systems with little extra configuration.
+Experiments show that \texttt{BEE} can achieve comparable performance.
+Finally, a case study on a widely used VPIC simulation tool was tested on \texttt{BEE} for performance comparison.